-• The National Olympic Committees (NOCs) will collect points from the World Curling Federation's World Junior Curling Championships (WJCC) and World Junior-B Curling Championships (WJBCC).
+The National Olympic Committees (NOCs) will collect points from the two previous World Curling Federation's World Junior Curling Championships (WJCC) and World Junior-B Curling Championships (WJBCC).
 In the event that a specific Challenge event is needed for the Americas, it will be added to the qualification timeline.

-The 16 Mixed teams will be selected (based on the highest number of points accumulated) in the following manner:
+The first 16 Mixed teams will be selected (based on the highest number of points accumulated) in the manner shown below, and the last 8 teams will be selected using the WCF Junior World Rankings and alternating between genders: